the-scouts/por/sphinx_source/introduction.rst

 **POR: The Appointment Process** -- provides the rules for the appointing adults in Scouting.
 The rules form part of Policy, Organisation and Rules and must be adhered to.

-**Leaders, Managers and Supporters** -- these groups of roles are defined in *POR: The Appointment Process* and have replaced any reference to those holding Warranted Appointments.
+**Leaders, Managers and Supporters** -- these groups of roles are defined in :chapter:`POR-TAP` and have replaced any reference to those holding Warranted Appointments.